AndreaBaciu17/AndreaBaciu17/README.md

 🎨 I’m also an artist with dreams of launching a commissioning business and showcasing my work online.

-📞So, let's connect if you're into tech, software, or creative tech projects!
+📞So, let's connect if you're into tech or creativity!
 Contact me directly through Github, [LinkedIn messages](www.linkedin.com/in/andrea-baciu), or through my email at baciuandrea04@gmail.com.

 <!--
 **AndreaBaciu17/AndreaBaciu17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.